For All Beings >

 Biography

-I am currently living in Burlington, Vermont, near the house where I began meditation practice when I was 16.
-I am now 33, and over the past 17 years, I have practiced formal meditation, sometimes joyful and sometimes painful but always exciting, for more than 20,000 hours.
+I am currently living in Burlington, Vermont, at the Quaker Meeting where I first learned about spirituality as a child.
+Over the past 20 years, I have practiced formal meditation, sometimes joyful and sometimes painful but always exciting, for about 25,000 hours.

-I teach meditation techniques at residential retreats around the US and internationally, one-on-one in Vermont, over the phone and the Internet and through text messages, and in local schools and at King Street Center with youth.
-I wander around Chittenden County for the warmer half the year in the traditional Buddhist mendicant style, sleeping when offered shelter and eating when offered food, speaking with anyone I meet and accepting invitations to stay at homes, schools, churches and other locations.
-Please feel free to invite me.
+I teach meditation techniques at residential retreats around the US and internationally, one-on-one in Vermont, over the phone and the Internet and through text messages, and in local schools and youth centers.
+To bring mindfulness and selflessness to more people, I run a non-profit named the Center for Mindful Learning that maintains a full-time training program for 12 residents and provides an extremely easy and effective online mindfulness course for school teachers.
 It is a blessing for me to have the chance to provide meditation guidance as a full-time

 job.